ETHCF/blobkit/docs/infrastructure.md

 ## Summary

-BlobKit is **production-ready** today.
-Just use Flashbots RPC instead of standard providers:
+Use Flashbots RPC or a blob-capable node instead of standard providers:

 ```typescript
 // This one change enables blob support: